dotnet/runtime/src/mono/wasi/README.md

 ### Optional build flags

 - `WasmSingleFileBundle` - bundle all assets into the `.wasm`.
 The output file name will match the project name
-- `InvariantGlobalization` - remove globalization support
+- `InvariantGlobalization` - remove globalization support, decrease the publish size.
 - More details can be found in https://github.com/dotnet/runtime/blob/main/src/mono/wasm/build/WasmApp.Common.targets and https://github.com/dotnet/runtime/blob/main/src/mono/wasi/build/WasiApp.targets

 ## How it works